Mike Yastrzemski Player Props: Giants vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective nine K/9, which ranks 13th in the league.
+- The 8.9 strikeouts per nine innings compiled by the Pirates pitching staff ranks 12th in MLB.

-- The Pirates' 3.87 team ERA ranks ninth across all MLB pitching staffs.
+- The Pirates have the 11th-ranked team ERA across all league pitching staffs (4.07).

-- Pirates pitchers combine to surrender 50 home runs (one per game), the second-fewest in the league.
+- Pirates pitchers combine to allow the sixth-fewest home runs in baseball (52 total, one per game).

-- Hill gets the start for the Pirates, his 11th of the season.
-He is 4-4 with a 4.44 ERA and 52 strikeouts through 52 2/3 innings pitched.
+- Oviedo makes the start for the Pirates, his 11th of the season.
+He is 3-4 with a 4.70 ERA and 48 strikeouts in 53 2/3 innings pitched.

-- In his most recent time out on Tuesday, the left-hander threw 5 1/3 innings against the Texas Rangers, allowing five earned runs while surrendering seven hits.
+- The right-hander last appeared on Wednesday against the Texas Rangers, when he went 5 2/3 innings, allowing three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.